KiranSonkamble/netflix_data-pipeline/README.md

 Sharing the data to Power BI or Azure Synapse Analytics via delta share.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Any suggestions and recommendations are welcomed.
-Next, I will be learning more about Databricks workflows, Delta tables, and CI/CD pipelines.
 ## **THANK YOU**